matibraun/thanx/README.md

 5. Running the Application

 The Django server will be accessible on http://localhost:8000 once the containers are running.
-You can access the API or admin panel by navigating to this URL in your browser.

-To view the logs or troubleshoot, you can run:

-docker-compose logs -f app

 6. Running CLI Commands and API Requests

-The app comes with preload information for all items (users, rewards, redemptions, and so) so from the begining you can check information or load data too.
+The app comes with preloaded information for all items (users, rewards, redemptions) so from the begining you can check information and load data too.

-To run CLI commands, position yourself within app_cli folder (placed inside root folder), and run the following command:
+To run CLI commands, run a terminal and then position yourself within app_cli folder (placed inside thanx root folder), and run the following command:

 python3 cli.py {command-name}